bitrise-steplib/steps-xcode-archive/README.md

 For pull requests, work on your changes in a forked repository and use the Bitrise CLI to [run step tests locally](https://devcenter.bitrise.io/bitrise-cli/run-your-first-build/).

+**Note:** this step's end-to-end tests (defined in `e2e/bitrise.yml`) are working with secrets which are intentionally not stored in this repo.
+External contributors won't be able to run those tests.
+Don't worry, if you open a PR with your contribution, we will help with running tests and make sure that they pass.

 Learn more about developing steps:

 - [Create your own step](https://devcenter.bitrise.io/contributors/create-your-own-step/)